 For an analogous analysis of the 1920 census click here.

 Most of the Old Sixth Ward Protected Historical District is in a subdivision of the City of Houston with the official name BAKER W R NSBB.
 It is on 130 acres bought in 1838 by William R. Baker.
 He created blocks and streets in 1858 and began to sell lots in January 1859.
 This analysis explores the early land transactions that formed not only W. R. Baker's Addition but the whole area between Houston Avenue and the cemeteries.
 It also explores the land transactions that built the cemeteries.

 Sabine Street is the oldest brick-paved street in Houston.
-Only six brick streets remain.
+Only seven brick streets remain.
 This analysis explores when, why, and how they were paved.

 The Lottman Mattress Factory on the southwest corner of Washington and Sawyer was for many years a major employer.

 Modern Sawyer Street was a creation of the 1960s.